KuiprLab/fleet.nix/README.md

 };
 ```
 3. Create a new node configuration inside `deploy.nodes` in your flake:
+`root` is the default username for LXCs in Proxmox
 ```nix
 <hostname> = {
     hostname = "<hostname-or-ip>";